ggruen/restapi/README.md

 It implements MVC like so:

-- Model: SQL to your database
+- Model: SQL to your database (although that's optional)
 - Controller: php classes you write (modify) based on a template
 - View: Your front-end HTML5, iOS, MacOS X, Android, Java, etc app